Updated August 2023

 - Must be able to attend full day of camp

-- Must be willing to follow Covid-19 camp policies and procedures (including screening and healthy practices) to help reduce the risk of Covid-19 transmission between participants
+- Must be willing to follow camp Health Policies and procedures (including screening and healthy practices) to maintain the well-being of the camp community.
+Mask-wearing is optional for all participants and is a supported choice

 Camp Volunteer Fundraising Challenge

-Fundraising is a part of your commitment to be being a Camp Volunteer!
+Fundraising is a part of your commitment to being a Camp Volunteer!

 We appreciate your continued commitment and support of DC area’s grieving children and families.